Shippable/docs/sources/deploy/aws-elastic-beanstalk.md

 # Using Cloud native CLI to deploy to Amazon Elastic Beanstalk.

 The [deploy job](/platform/workflow/job/deploy) helps make your deployments very easy and quick to configure.
 However, you might want to write your deployment scripts yourself for added control and customization or simply to bring over your existing proven CLI based deployment scripts over to Shippable.
-This page walks through an example of using the Elastic Beanstalk (EB) CLI to  deploy a docker image to your EB environment.
+This page walks through an example of using the Elastic Beanstalk (EB) CLI to deploy a single container application to your EB environment.

 ## Topics Covered